Wheeling Health Right expanding services but needs community support

 “Just to know that you’re making such a tremendous difference in peoples lives.
 By making a donation to Health Right, you are giving people a hand up, not a handout.
 You’re helping them to be healthy or get healthy, so that they can continue to be involved in the community, working in the community.
 To me, that is the ultimate.”Kathie Brown, Wheeling Health Right’s Executive Director

-If you’re like to donate, just go to www.wheelinghealthright.com, and there’s a donate button.
+If you’re like to donate, just go to the donate button on their website.